HIIT vs Steady-State Cardio: Which Burns Fat Faster?

 The key is finding balance.
 Pairing steady-state cardio with strength training or using it on active recovery days helps preserve lean muscle mass while keeping your metabolism humming.

-When it comes to calorie burning, HIIT and steady-state cardio take very different paths—each with its own unique metabolic advantages.
-During the workout itself, steady-state exercises often edge out HIIT in total calorie expenditure, simply because you’re moving for a longer duration.
-For example, a 45-minute brisk walk might burn around 300 calories, while a 20-minute HIIT session could come in closer to 200.
+During the session itself, steady-state exercises often edge out their high-intensity counterpart in total calorie expenditure, simply because you're moving for a longer duration.
+For example, a 45-minute brisk walk might burn around 300 calories, while a 20-minute interval session could come in closer to 200.

-So, what’s the best approach for fat loss?
-If you’re short on time and crave intensity, HIIT workouts deliver maximum return in minimal time.
 If you prefer consistency and lower impact, steady-state cardio provides reliable calorie burn and is easier to sustain long-term.

 In the end, the most effective fat-loss strategy is the one you can stick to consistently—and actually enjoy.